alpine-hodler/web/pkg/twitter/README.md

 ## Creating a Client

 The `twitter.Client` type is a wrapper for the Go [net/http](https://pkg.go.dev/net/http) standard library package.
 An [`http.RoundTripper`](https://pkg.go.dev/net/http#RoundTripper) is required to authenticate for Twitter requests.
-All Twitter [authentication methods](https://developer.twitter.com/en/docs/authentication/overview) are supported, except [OAuth 2.0 Authorization Code Flow with PKCE](https://developer.twitter.com/en/docs/authentication/oauth-2-0/authorization-code).
+All Twitter [authentication methods](https://developer.twitter.com/en/docs/authentication/overview) are supported.
 See the documentation for examples.

 Note that [basic authentication](https://developer.twitter.com/en/docs/authentication/basic-auth) is restricted to enterprise accounts